I've received a lot of feedback in 28 years. I treasure the stacks of letters from Sonlight parents who love the books I choose.

 So, kudos to all moms who are involved enough with their children's education and training to be able to evaluate their curriculum.
 May you continue to critically evaluate, wisely critique, and demonstrate for your children a lifestyle that follows the example of the Bereans—who carefully studied the Scriptures to see if what Paul said was true (Acts 17:11).

 So if you ever come across a book you disapprove of in our curriculum, consider it a chance to demonstrate discernment.
 I think most families choose to read such books with their children and discuss the sticky content.
-This leads to incredible conversations that help you shape your children's values.
-But you are certainly welcome to simply skip a book as well.
+This practice leads to incredible conversations that help you shape your children's values.
+But you are certainly welcome to simply skip a controversial or troubling book as well.

 If you do skip a book and let me know about your disappointment, I'll remind myself as I carefully review and digest what you share that I'm hearing from a parent who has modeled discernment for his or her children.
 And I'll be grateful for your involvement in their education—and mine!